Updated August 19, 2021. The article was updated to correct minor grammatical errors and to update technical details.

 The Occupational Therapist

-Occupational Therapists work with individuals of all demographics regain, master, or develop the everyday skills that enable them to lead fulfilling, independent lives.
-OT’s possess a graduate level degree in occupational therapy.
+Occupational Therapists (OTs) work with individuals of all demographics to regain, master, or develop the everyday skills that enable them to lead fulfilling and independent lives.
+OTs possess a graduate-level degree in occupational therapy.
 They develop activities of daily living for individuals with mental or physical disabilities that inhibit their capacity to function independently.
 With time, routines may be developed which help equip these patients to pursue education and employment.
-OT’s are most frequently found in the hospital or outpatient rehabilitation setting.
+OTs are most frequently found in the hospital or outpatient rehabilitation setting.

 The Physical Therapist

-Similar to OT’s, a Physical Therapist works to treat individuals whose medical problems or other health-related conditions that impair their ability to move and perform activities of daily living.
+Similar to OTs, a Physical Therapist (PT) works to treat individuals whose medical problems or other health-related conditions that impair their ability to move and perform activities of daily living.
 Treatment plans focus on preventing further disability, alleviating pain, and restoring function.
-Educational programs for PT’s exist at both the master’s and doctoral level.
+Educational programs for PTs exist at both the masters and doctoral levels.

 The Respiratory Therapist

-Respiratory Therapists help evaluate and treat individuals suffering from respiratory ailments, injuries that involve the respiratory tract, need pulmonary rehabilitation, or who require augmented or mechanical ventilation.
-They are all graduates of an approved college program in Respiratory Therapy, have completed their licensure requirements, and passed a nationally-administered advanced practice examination.
+Respiratory Therapists (RT) help evaluate and treat individuals suffering from respiratory ailments, injuries that involve the respiratory tract, need pulmonary rehabilitation, or require augmented or mechanical ventilation.
+They are all graduates of an approved college program in Respiratory Therapy, have completed their licensure requirements, and passed a nationally administered advanced practice examination.
 RT’s practice primarily in the hospital and long-term care settings, where they are an integral member of the patient care team.